Vale's designs on China add to Rio, BHP drive for more iron ore

 Rio has vowed to lift output 16 percent to 350 million tonnes this year.
 BHP expects its production to rise 2 percent to 250 million tonnes.

-RBC Capital mining analyst Chris Drew expects a 12 percent gain in Rio’s June quarter output and an 11 percent rise for BHP versus a year ago.
+RBC Capital mining analyst Chris Drew expects an 11 percent rise in BHP’s quarterly output versus a year ago.

-“They are saying ‘margins are down, so let’s just push it out’,” said Morgans’ Wilson.
-(Additional reporting by Ruby Lian in Shanghai and Keith Wallis in Singapore; Editing by Richard Pullin)